Great car insurance con: Premiums soar to record high as prices hiked 50% in a year

 Other drivers with insurers such as LV and Direct Line have also complained about eye-watering increases.

 According to Consumer Intelligence, those aged 25 to 39 and 65 and over have been hardest hit by car insurance rises, with average premiums jumping by more than 50 per cent.
-Drivers in Scotland and London have also seen their costs rise the most.
+Drivers in Scotland and London have seen their premiums rise the most.

-It comes as executives at the top five firms were handed six and seven-figure salaries and bonuses last year.
-Admiral Group gave a total of £3.3m to its executive directors, while Aviva chief executive Amanda Blanc earned £5.52m in 2022.
+It comes as executives at the top five firms were handed six- and seven-figure salaries and bonuses last year.
+Admiral Group gave a total of £2.15m to its chief executive Milena Mondini de Focatiis and £1.23m to chief financial officer Geraint Jones, while Aviva’s chief executive Amanda Blanc earned £5.52m.

-Baroness Ros Altmann, a former government minister, told The Independent that “cost inflation will be a factor but cannot account for the 48 per cent [overall increase]”.
-She said a lack of transparency in insurers’ risk models, and an increase in claims following the pandemic were also likely to be reasons.
+Ros Altmann, a Conservative peer and a former government minister, told The Independent that “cost inflation will be a factor but cannot account for the 48 per cent [overall increase]”.
+She said a lack of transparency in insurers’ risk models and an increase in claims following the pandemic were also likely to be reasons.

-But she conceded not much could be done, adding: “I am not sure what regulators can do as their last interventions have generally resulted in rising premiums for most people.
-Those who used to shop around diligently to take advantage of low-price initial offers cannot now do so."
+But she conceded that not much could be done, adding: “I am not sure what regulators can do, as their last interventions have generally resulted in rising premiums for most people.
+Those who used to shop around diligently to take advantage of low-price initial offers cannot now do so.”

-The Financial Conduct Authority said the growing cost of repairs had caused motor insurance prices to spike, but Tim Kelly, an insurance expert and owner of the website MotorClaimGuru.co.uk, said some insurers were hiking prices to increase profits after the Covid pandemic.
+The Financial Conduct Authority (FCA) said the growing cost of repairs had caused motor insurance prices to spike, but Tim Kelly, an insurance expert and owner of the website MotorClaimGuru.co.uk, said some insurers were hiking prices to increase profits after the Covid pandemic.

 “There is a lot of smoke and mirrors going on.
 Through Covid, insurers made massive profits.
 Now we have come out of Covid into a very different economic climate, insurers want their profit and are not absorbing the increased cost of inflation.
-In short, consumers are the losers and the insurers are the winners,” he said.
+In short, consumers are the losers and insurers are the winners,” he said.

 An FCA spokesperson added: “We will continue to monitor the market to make sure customers are getting a fair deal from their providers.”